wp-plugins/dashboard-fixer/readme.txt

 == Description ==

 Some people have been experiencing an error message on their WordPress 2.5.0 dashboard.
 This is due to their dashboard widget options getting corrupted.
-This plugin resets those options.
+This plugin resets those options so you can use your dashboard again.

 `Fatal error: Cannot use string offset as an array in [...]/wp-admin/includes/dashboard.php on line 46`

 Just upload and activate this plugin and it'll fix it.

-This plugin will hopefully be (made obsolete)[http://trac.wordpress.org/ticket/6578] with the release of WordPress 2.5.1.
+This plugin will hopefully be [made obsolete](http://trac.wordpress.org/ticket/6578) with the release of WordPress 2.5.1.

 == Installation ==